ConnorFriday-code/NoteGroupsProjectThree/README.md

 2. It matches the colour of the lines usually found in notes and note pads
 3. Not an aggressive colour, it will not tear the user's attention away from the content of the website by being distracting

-With my choices of white, grey, and pale yellow chosen, I have decided to dedicate these colours to:
+With my main colour choices of white, grey, and pale yellow chosen, I have decided to dedicate these colours to:

 ##### White
-- The background of all pages
 - The background of the notes
-- The background of buttons
-- The background of the header
+- The background of buttons releated to creating/updating the database
-- The text colour of buttons on click/mousedown
+- The text colour of cancel buttons on click/mousedown
-- Footer text colour

 ##### Grey
 - Borders on divs